piam/bjc-course/curriculum/05-image/01-image.md

 Lossy
 -----

-In [pixlr](https://pixlr.com/editor/) or your favorite image editing software open your desaturated image and lets save it as another file format.
+Open your desaturated image in [Pixlr](https://pixlr.com/editor/) (or your favorite image editing software) and save it as another file format (e.g., jpg).

-To start we will save it as a JPG with high compression.
-JPG's use a form of compression that is considered Lossy, meaning data is thrown away.
-Let's see if we can spot the missing Data!
+To start, we will save it as a JPG with high compression.
+JPG's use a form of compression that is considered lossy meaning data is thrown away.
+Let's see if we can spot the missing data!

-Go to File -> Save.. and select JPG from the format.
-You should see a "quality" bar, this decides how much information to keep.
-It should be set to 80% by default let's set it to 1% and save it locally.
+Go to "File" -> "Save" and select JPG from the format.
+You should see a "quality" bar.
+This decides how much information to keep.
+It should be set to 80% by default but let's set it to 1% and save it locally.

 ![save_low_quality](low_quality_jpg.png)

-**Note we can't view this file in pixlr correctly, it needs to be viewed locally**
+**Note we can't view this file in Pixlr correctly, it needs to be viewed locally.**

-Now lets open the file locally on your computer and take a look at it!
-Make sure you are viewing the file in a different application than pixlr.
+Open the file locally double clicking your saved picture or by using any photo-viewing software that is not Pixlr.

 ![low_quality_jpg](desaturated_jpg_1.jpg)

 Do you notice any loss of visual information?

-How about the file size how many times smaller is it than your original uncompressed tiff file?
+How about the file size?
+How many times smaller is it than your original uncompressed TIFF file?

-Of course you can use lossy compression in such a way that the loss in image quality isn't that obvious to the human eye, such as these [images](https://en.wikipedia.org/wiki/File:Quality_comparison_jpg_vs_saveforweb.jpg)
+Of course, you can use lossy compression in such a way that the loss in image quality isn't that obvious to the human eye.
+These [images](https://en.wikipedia.org/wiki/File:Quality_comparison_jpg_vs_saveforweb.jpg) are a great example!

 Lossless
 --------

-Another form of compression is called lossless, you will see a lossless compression algorithim in class.
+Another form of compression is called lossless.
+You will see a lossless compression algorithim in class.

-here we will simply compare two files, one a Tiff that uses no compression and one a png, that uses lossles compression.
+Here, we will simply compare two files, a TIFF that uses no compression and a PNG that uses lossless compression.

-Open you .tiff image again, and lets save it as a .png file.
+Open your TIFF image again, and save it as a .png file.

 ![save_png](save_png.png)

-It's hard to see but the image quality is exactly the same, take a look at the file size, which is smaller the .tiff or the .png?
+It's hard to see but the image quality is exactly the same.
+Take a look at the file size: which is smaller the TIFF or the PNG?

 Question: Is it possible to have a compression algorithm that doesn't lose any information?